 Currently, no reproductive inhibitors are available for use to manage most mammal populations.
-Also, the use of reproductive inhibitors is prohibited in Illinois under Illinois Compiled Statute 520 ILCS 2.33g which states, "it is unlawful to use poisons, chemicals or explosives for the taking of any species protected by this act."
+Also, the use of reproductive inhibitors is prohibited in Missouri under 3 CSR 10-4.110 which states, "no person shall administer, by any means, any contraceptive or reproductive inhibitor to any species of wildlife outside of captivity in Missouri without written authorization of the director."
 Given the costs associated with live-capturing and performing sterilization procedures on mammals and the lack of availability of chemical reproductive inhibitors for the management of most mammal populations, this alternative was not evaluated in detail.
-If a reproductive inhibitor becomes available to manage a large number of mammal populations and has proven effective in reducing localized mammal populations, the use of the inhibitor could be evaluated under the proposed action as a method available that could be used in an integrated approach to managing damage as long as it is approved for use in Illinois.
+If a reproductive inhibitor becomes available to manage a large number of mammal populations and has proven effective in reducing localized mammal populations, the use of the inhibitor could be evaluated under the proposed action as a method available that could be used in an integrated approach to managing damage as long as it is approved for use in Missouri.
 Currently, the only reproductive inhibitor that is registered with the EPA for use on mammals is GonaconTM, which is only available for use on white-tailed deer.
-GonaconTM is not currently registered for use in Illinois.
+GonaconTM is not currently registered for use in Missouri.